eprbell/rp2/docs/user_faq.md

 ### How to Handle Income from Staking?
 Use an in-transaction and mark the transaction type as STAKING.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

+### How to Handle Losses from Staking?
+This is useful to capture situations where the protocol penalizes users (e.g. when their node is offline for too long, etc.).
+Use an out-transaction and mark the transaction type as STAKING.
+RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
+Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Crypto Wages?
 Use an in-transaction and mark the transaction type as WAGES.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.